-Our Mission is to support families living with a diagnosis of a rare genetic condition, to build lasting positive family memories and strengthen their family relationships.
-We increase public awareness of the needs and issues that families face when accessing social opportunities; signpost to sources of support and affect positive change through our work.
+Our Mission is to support families living with a diagnosis of a rare genetic condition, to build lasting positive family memories, strengthen their family relationships, and improve emotional wellbeing and resilience.

-Our Vision is a future where a diagnosis of a rare genetic condition will not be a barrier to experiencing everything that life has to offer – most importantly enjoying time together as a family.
+Our Vision is a future where a diagnosis of a rare genetic condition will not be a barrier to experiencing everything that life has to offer – most importantly enjoying life experiences and making memories as a family.

 What we do